neomura/atmega328p-cartridge/documentation/readme.md

 Per pair of scanlines, approximately 392 cycles are available to populate the buffer.
 Assuming 64 cycles to clear the buffer, this leaves 328 to draw sprites.
 In a best-case scenario (3 cycles to read a byte from flash, 2 cycles to overwrite) this allows 262 pixels to be blitted from flash.
 In reality, logic will be required to modify sprite data to account for positioning, opacity, flipping, etc.

 The colorburst can be delayed a single clock cycle to switch between the two available palettes for that line, effectively adding a single-cycle phase shift to the following active video segment (which can only select phases with a precision of 2 cycles due to the SPI hardware's minimum divider of 2x).

+On a vertical sync line, this interrupt early-exits as there is no colorburst or active video to generate.

 #### External components